-Exports of electrical equipment in 2011-121 were US\$ 4.6 billion, which is about 1.5% of total exports from India, and imports were US\$ 15.7 billion, which is about 3.2% of total imports.
+Export of electrical equipment in 2011-12 was US\$ 4.6 billion, which is about 1.5% of total exports from India, and imports were US\$ 15.7 billion, which is about 3.2% of total imports.
 During the last five years, exports of electrical equipment have increased at a CAGR of 9.7% whereas imports have increased at a CAGR of 27.2%.
 Clearly, there is an urgent need for reducing the increasing trade deficit.

 Some countries provide very effective support to their domestic manufacturers of electrical equipment, which results in them being more competitive vis-à-vis Indian manufacturers in the global market.
-Indian industry is also unable to compete because of the industry's lack of focus on quality of the products, delivery commitments, high cost of shipment, lack of infrastructure, non-recognition of testing facilities by some countries, high cost of production, high cost of finance, lack of interaction of the industry with missions and trade commissions, etc.
+Indian industry is also unable to compete because of the industry's lack of focus on quality of the products, delivery commitments, high cost of shipment, lack of infrastructure, nonrecognition of test certificates of CPRI by some countries, high cost of production, high cost of finance, lack of interaction of the industry with Indian missions and trade commissions abroad, etc.

-A study of the emerging markets in Africa, Latin America and Central Asian countries should be conducted to identify the countries and the equipment that have good scope for exports from India.
-The Foreign Trade Policy should provide specific incentives for exports of electrical equipment.
+A study of the emerging markets in Africa, Latin America and Central Asian countries may be conducted to identify the countries and the equipment that have good scope for exports from India.
+The Foreign Trade Policy should provide specific incentives for export of electrical equipment.

-The Export-Import Bank of India (EXIM Bank) should provide project specific lines of credit to other countries with an emphasis on acceptance of equipment / material only from India for such projects.
-The government should provide loans to underdeveloped countries for power plants, transmission and distribution projects or barter for oil and gas and other minerals.
-In order to reduce the shipping cost and the time taken for clearance of documents and actual shipment of consignment, all the recommendations of the Task Force on Transaction Cost, set up by the Department of Commerce, should be implemented at the earliest.
+The Export-Import Bank of India (EXIM Bank) may provide more project specific lines of credit to other countries with an emphasis on acceptance of equipment / material only from India for such projects.
+The government may provide loans to underdeveloped countries for power plants, transmission and distribution projects or barter for oil and gas and other minerals.
+In order to reduce the shipping cost and the time taken for clearance of documents and actual shipment of consignments, all the recommendations of the Task Force on Transaction Cost, set up by the Department of Commerce, may be implemented at the earliest.

-The Central Power Research Institute (CPRI) should initiate action to see that its certification is accepted in all foreign countries.
+The Central Power Research Institute (CPRI) may initiate action to see that its certification is accepted in all foreign countries.
 The participation of foreign buyers in specialised trade fairs of electrical equipment in India should be encouraged.
 Likewise, Indian manufacturers of electrical equipment should be encouraged to take part in specialised trade fairs abroad.
 A larger number of business delegations of Indian electrical equipment manufacturers should be organised to target foreign markets.